-(2) For the Rainfall Index policies, the mean accumulated precipitation by index interval, calculated by using NOAA's interpolated historical gridded precipitation data, or successor data, normalized and expressed as a percentage such that the mean is 100.
-The data used to calculate the expected grid index is conclusively presumed to be accurate.
+Expected grid index - A grid index determined by FCIC based on: The mean accumulated precipitation by index interval, calculated by using NOAA's interpolated historical gridded precipitation data, or successor data, normalized and expressed as a percentage such that the mean is 100.
+The data used to calculate the expected grid index is conclusively presumed to be accurate but may be changed in accordance with section 8(e).

-Familial relationship means your parents, brothers, sisters, children, spouse, grandchildren, aunts, uncles, nieces, nephews, first cousins, or grandparents, related by blood, adoption or marriage.
+Familial relationship - Your parents, brothers, sisters, children, spouse, grandchildren, aunts, uncles, nieces, nephews, first cousins, or grandparents, related by blood, adoption or marriage.

-Federal Crop Insurance Corporation (FCIC) means a wholly owned corporation within USDA, whose programs are administered by RMA.
+Federal Crop Insurance Corporation (FCIC)

+- A wholly owned corporation within USDA, whose programs are administered by RMA.

-Final grid index means a grid index determined by FCIC based on:
+Final grid index - A grid index determined by